benmatselby/sublime-phpcs/README.md

 }
 ```

-Of course this is a example to apply Drupal code sniffer.
+Of course, this is an example of how to apply Drupal standards for the Code Sniffer.
 This could be anything.
-Whatever you can have on this package settings it can be overwritten under the settings -> phpcs
+Whatever you can have on this package settings it can be overwritten under the settings -> phpcs.

 ### Multi-Platform Settings